PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Accelerating Pointer Traversals on a Node

 \subsection{\name Accelerator Design}

-The \name accelerator is at the heart of our design and is key to ensuring high performance for pointer traversals with high resource and energy efficiency.
-It comprises a network stack for parsing pointer-traversal requests from the network, multiple independent cores for executing requests, and a scheduler that schedules requests across them (Fig.~\ref{fig:accel}).
-We now discuss the various components of \name accelerator in detail.
+The accelerator is at the heart of \name design and is key to ensuring high performance for iterator executions with high resource and energy efficiency.
+Our motivation for a new accelerator design stems from two unique properties of iterator executions on linked structures: